Best Exterior House Paint Brands

 - Limited labor warranty (1 to 2 years).

-National Average Cost to Paint Different Substrates with an Acrylic Latex Paint in 2026.
+National Average Cost to Paint Different Substrates with an Acrylic Latex Paint.
+Actual prices vary by region and year.
 Actual prices may be lower or higher in your local area.

 Type | Cost Per Sq.
 Ft. | Additional Cost |